 Metadata

-Trait metadata is an optional way to define additional information about which traits are present in a contract, how to parse and display trait values, and permissions for setting trait values.
+Trait metadata is necessary to provide information about which traits are present in a contract, how to display trait names and values, and other optional features.

 The trait metadata URI MAY be a data URI or point to an offchain resource.